Brewal/offlineForm/README.md

         arguments :
         * response : the response of the server

-3. Trigger the synchronization whenever you want.
-Here on connection event :
+3. If you choose to define *autoSync* to false, you can trigger a sync by yourself :

    `````javascript
    eventOnline = function(){